TechnitiumSoftware/DnsServer/APIDOCS.md

 - `qpmLimitIPv6PrefixLength` (optional): Sets the client subnet IPv6 prefix length used to define the subnet.
 Initial value is `56`.
 - `qpmLimitBypassList` (optional): A comma separated list of IP addresses or network addresses that are allowed to bypass the QPM limit.
 - `clientTimeout` (optional): The amount of time the DNS server must wait in milliseconds before responding with a ServerFailure response to a client request when no answer is available.
 Valid range is `1000`-`10000`.
 Initial value is `4000`.
-- `tcpSendTimeout` (optional): The amount of time in milliseconds a TCP socket must wait for an ACK before closing the connection.
-This option will apply for DNS requests being received by the DNS Server over TCP, TLS, or HTTPS transports.
+- `tcpSendTimeout` (optional): The maximum amount of time in milliseconds a TCP socket will wait for the response to be sent.
+This option will apply for DNS requests being received by the DNS Server over TCP, TLS, TcpProxy, or HTTPS transports.
 Valid range is `1000`-`90000`.
 Initial value is `10000`.
-- `tcpReceiveTimeout` (optional): The amount of time in milliseconds a TCP socket must wait for data before closing the connection.
-This option will apply for DNS requests being received by the DNS Server over TCP, TLS, or HTTPS transports.
+- `tcpReceiveTimeout` (optional): The maximum amount of time in milliseconds a TCP socket will wait for receiving data.
+This option will apply for DNS requests being received by the DNS Server over TCP, TLS, TcpProxy, or HTTPS transports.
 Valid range is `1000`-`90000`.
 Initial value is `10000`.
 - `quicIdleTimeout` (optional): The time interval in milliseconds after which an idle QUIC connection will be closed.
 This option applies only to QUIC transport protocol.
 Valid range is `1000`-`90000`.
 Initial value is `60000`.
 - `quicMaxInboundStreams` (optional): The max number of inbound bidirectional streams that can be accepted per QUIC connection.
 This option applies only to QUIC transport protocol.
 Valid range is `1`-`1000`.
 Initial value is `100`.
-- `listenBacklog` (optional): The maximum number of pending connections.
-This option applies to TCP, TLS, and QUIC transport protocols.
+- `listenBacklog` (optional): The maximum number of pending inbound connections.
+This option applies to TCP, TLS, TcpProxy, and QUIC transport protocols.
 Initial value is `100`.
 - `webServiceLocalAddresses` (optional): Local addresses are the network interface IP addresses you want the web service to listen for requests.
 - `webServiceHttpPort` (optional): Specify the TCP port number for the web console and this API web service.
 Initial value is `5380`.
 - `webServiceEnableTls` (optional): Set this to `true` to start the HTTPS service to access web service.